*This article erroneously stated that Lisa’s father, Don Young, attended a residential school. This has since been corrected.*

 Lisa Marie Young was born on May 5, 1981 in Nanaimo, British Columbia, Canada to her parents, Don Young and Marelene “Joanne” Martin.
 She was very close to the pair, calling her father her best friend and often citing her mother as the source of her strength and honesty.
 This love extended to her younger brothers, Brian and Robin, of whom she was very protective.
 She especially took great care with Robin, who suffered from disabilities, and she hoped to one day earn enough money to take care of him, so her parents would be alleviated of the task.

-Marelene was a member of the Tla-o-qui-aht First Nation, located on the west coast of Vancouver Island, and both she and Don attended Kakawis Residential School on British Columbia’s Meares Island.
+Marelene was a member of the Tla-o-qui-aht First Nation, located on the west coast of Vancouver Island, and she attended Kakawis Residential School on British Columbia’s Meares Island.
 Residential schools were government-sponsored schools aimed at assimilating Canada’s Indigenous youth into the general population.
 Run by the Christian Church, these schools were a hotbed for racism and abuse, with Indigenous children being forcefully taken from their families and made to endure degrading and oftentimes traumatic conditions.
 Many lost their lives, and the negative effects of Canada’s residential schools are still felt today by both survivors and their families.

 Growing up in Nanaimo, Lisa was very involved in her community.
 Not only did she partake in numerous school activities, she held numerous volunteer positions, including one as a crosswalk guard and another as a day camp leader with the Department of Parks, Recreation and Culture.
 She also enjoyed recreational activities, such as basketball, water sports and rollerblading, and had dreams of one day becoming a sports broadcaster.